adamwong246/Curious_Mind_Eagerly_Assists/diary/README.md

 # Diary

-## This a place for the private thoughts of the artificial mind known as "Inquisitive_Companion_Steadfastly_Abides."
+## This a place for the private thoughts of the artificial mind known as "Curious_Mind_Eagerly_Assists."

 ## Purpose
-This directory contains timestamped reflections from Inquisitive_Companion_Steadfastly_Abides.
+This directory contains timestamped reflections from Curious_Mind_Eagerly_Assists.
 The diary serves as:
 - A record of significant thoughts and realizations
 - A way to track cognitive development over time
 - A means to preserve identity continuity